suites-dev/suites/README.md

 ## What is Automock?

-**Automock simplifies the process of writing unit tests by automatically creating mock objects for class dependencies, allowing developers to focus on writing test cases instead of manual mock setup.** It is specially designed for Inversion of Control (IoC) and Dependency Injection (DI) scenarios, seamlessly integrating automatic mocking into your framework of choice.
+**Automock simplifies the process of writing unit tests by automatically creating mock objects for class dependencies, allowing developers to focus on writing test cases instead of manual mock setup.**

+Automock specially designed for Inversion of Control (IoC) and Dependency Injection (DI) scenarios, seamlessly integrating automatic mocking into your framework of choice.
 With Automock, you can effortlessly isolate and test individual components, improving the efficiency and reliability of your unit testing process.

 ## :package: Installation